-While quick measures to respond to the invasion of Ukraine were of course necessary, it did highlight the extent to which situations of violence in civilian populations of the Global South are often neglected.
-It further highlighted many of the issues that human rights organisations, including ARTICLE 19, have been raising for years with respect to the platforms' content moderation processes, such as a lack of transparency regarding content removal decisions or the fact that many content moderation policies fail to make allowance for public debate on individuals or groups banned due to their extremist nature.
+While quick measures to respond to the invasion were of course necessary, it did highlight the extent to which situations of violence in civilian populations of the Global South are often neglected.
+It further highlighted many of the issues that human rights organisations, including ARTICLE 19, have been raising for years concerning the platforms' content moderation processes, such as a lack of transparency regarding content removal decisions or the fact that many content moderation policies fail to make allowance for public debate on individuals or groups banned due to their extremist nature.